 To reach an After Hours nurse, call your primary care physician or nurse practitioner.
 If the office staff is not available, you will be prompted to select an option to have your call transferred to an After Hours intake representative at The Children's Hospital of Philadelphia.
 The After Hours staff is available evenings, nights, weekends and holidays.

 Please do not call the After Hours Program for the following:

-Your child may have a rash for any number of reasons.
-Use the links below to learn more about the most common causes of rashes.
-Remember, unless a rash is actually seen, it is difficult to correctly diagnose the cause.
+Unless a rash is actually seen, it is difficult to correctly diagnose the cause.
 The information below will help you decide if you need to make an appointment with your pediatrician.

 If you suspect that your child has ingested something dangerous (unintended medication, a dose of medication that is too high, a poison, etc.) please call the Poison Control Center at 1-800-222-1222.

 Please call the After Hours Program if you have questions about a potential injury that your child may have sustained.